- A baby was declared dead at birth and taken to the morgue

 The doctors observed the baby for a while, and only then, pronounced her dead.

-Two morgue workers then put her body inside a little wooden coffin and placed it in the morgue.
+Two morgue workers then put her body inside a little wooden coffin and placed it in the freezer.

 "Up to that point, there were still no vital signs," the hospital director said.

-That night, mother Analia Boutet insisted on seeing her dead daughter's body, Veron said.
+That night, Boutet began insisting on seeing her dead daughter's body, Veron said.